out-of-cheese-error/gooseberry/CONTRIBUTING.md

 ### `configuration.rs`
 Deals with configuring Gooseberry in terms of:

 1. db_dir: the directory in which to store `sled` database files.
 This is automatically set in a platform-specific manner using [directories-next](https://crates.io/crates/directories-next) and will not need to be accessed by the user.
 Running `gooseberry clear` will clear the database, empty this directory and reset the sync time.
-2. kb_dir: the `mdBook` directory storing the wiki.
-This is set the first time Gooseberry is run and can be reset with `gooseberry config directory`.
 3. hypothesis_username: Username to authorize Hypothesis.
 This is taken from the `HYPOTHESIS_NAME` environment variable if it exists, or set the first time Gooseberry is run via an input prompt.
 It can be changed by calling `gooseberry config authorize`.
 4. hypothesis_key: personal API developer key obtained from Hypothesis; queried and set during the first run or taken from the `HYPOTHESIS_KEY` environment variable.
 It can be changed by calling `gooseberry config authorize`.
 5. hypothesis_group: the Hypothesis group from which to sync annotations.
 On the first run, the user can either choose to create a new group or enter an existing group ID.
 This can be changed by calling `gooseberry config group`.
+6. `gooseberry config kb` deals with configuring the generated knowledge base.

 The config file location is automatically set but can be changed using the `GOOSEBERRY_CONFIG` environment variable.